vantanto/vpos_lite/README.md

 # 🛒 vpos_lite - Point Of Sales (Lite Version)

 Point of Sales to manage order and purchase transactions with stock system.
-Powered by laravel 9 and tabler template.
+Powered by laravel 9 and AdminLTE template.

 ## ⚡ Features